Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Conclusion

 \subsection{Acknowledgements}

 We want to express our sincere thanks to Dr. Masoud R. Hamedani and Dr. M. Dujon Johnson for their help in editing and providing valuable suggestions to enhance the clarity and flow of this paper.
-Additionally, we thank Dr. Jeremy Wurbs for their engaging discussions that helped kick-start our research journey.
+Additionally, we thank Dr. Jeremy Wurbs for their engaging discussions that helped kick-start our research journey and Donghyeon Lee for helping improve the mathematical notation used in this paper.

 This work was supported by the Technology Development Program (S3201499) funded by the Ministry of SMEs and Startups (MSS, Korea).